ViktorMetodiev13/LearnIt/README.md

 LearnIt offers a straightforward and intuitive platform for accessing and creating educational content.
 The primary features of the app include:

-- Enrolling in a wide variety of professional courses.
 - Creating and sharing your own courses with the community.

 ## Technologies Used